 Gudsikara romanticises Gandhian ideals and dreams of developing villages like cities, but his addiction to alcohol causes repugnance.
 When Nayalya, the Tabor instrument player loses his life because of foreign liquor sourced by Gudsikara, the villagers realise that Gudsikara is not only digging his own grave but one for the entire village.

 The tipping point

 Things snowball after Nayalya’s death.
-Holi in Shivapura is celebrated as a wild game of lust with whores invited from neighboring villages.
-However, Gudsikara, in an effort of one upmanship, invites Sundari from Belagavi who comes along with Basavaraju.
+Holi in Shivapura is celebrated as a wild game of lust with whores invited from neighbouring villages.
+However, Gudsikara, in an effort of one-upmanship, invites Sundari from Belagavi who comes along with Basavaraju.

 Bedlam breaks loose with shrewd Basavaraju playing divide and rule between Gudsikara and Gowda.
 Gudsikara’s affair with Sundari is no hidden secret in the village but when she gets pregnant, a failed abortion attempt gets public and Sundari falsely implicates Gowda.